 And that’s not all.
 Search online and you may also be able to find delivery options from local producers in your area, such as fresh produce, meat, dairy, and more.
+Online marketplaces such as TaskRabbit even let you find helpers to do your grocery shopping and deliver it to you.
 There are also meal-kit recipe boxes if you enjoy cooking but don’t like grocery shopping.
 These meal-kit companies send fresh ingredients and recipes straight to your door.
 And, of course, there are a number of food delivery apps in Portugal if you feel like ordering take-out.

 International grocery stores in Portugal

 Despite its compact size, Portugal is a fairly multicultural country.
 This diversity can be seen in its grocery stores and the plethora of ethnic supermarkets that are available throughout the country.
 In larger cities, for instance, you’ll be able to find stores that stock food from China, Thailand, and Brazil, among others.
 These stores are also great places to stock up on international products that are cheaper than what you will find in the ‘world foods’ section of your local supermarket.
 You can simply search online to find your nearest store.